Reviewed & Updated: January 2022

 Not all HRBR patients require hair transplant surgery in order to treat their hair loss.
-We treat many patients with medical treatments for male pattern baldness; often a combination of Minoxidil and an FDA approved medicine.
+We treat many patients with medical treatments for male pattern baldness; often with a combination of Minoxidil and an FDA approved medicine.
 Each patient’s exact treatment plan is devised during a consultation with one of our expert hair loss doctors.
 We recently received a testimonial from a patient who our doctors have been treating at HRBR since 2005.
 He has followed our treatment program of Minoxidil (Regaine), Nizoral shampoo and an FDA approved medicine for over 10 years.
 He has asked us to share his experience.

 Hair loss treatment with Minoxidil and Medicine results after 10 years.